Search This Blog

 I wish to leave the final word on whether he was a “weatherman” to Tom himself.
 Tom didn’t leave behind many words.
 He communicated best with bold strokes, texture and colour in oil on small surfaces.
 Tom’s very last plein air sketch, unbeknownst of course to him at the time, was “After the Storm”.
 This sketch was completed before the Algonquin black flies emerged that year.
 They started biting on May 24th in 1917.
 Tom’s motivation to “record” this particular event was to observe the impacts of a severe supercell thunderstorm.
 It must have been a violent thunderstorm to catch Tom’s attention.
 Tom was looking eastward at the retreating flank of the thunderstorm after emerging from the shelter he would have had to take.

 Note the chaotic sky which reveals the turbulent wind.
-In Tom’s painting it is difficult to be certain about wind direction but the longest cloud edges appear to be rising from left to right which would be consistent with a northwesterly wind in the wake of a convective storm.
-It was certainly windy at ground level and this would have helped to keep all the insects down - especially the weakly flying mosquitoes that Tom mentioned.
+In Tom’s painting, it is difficult to be certain about wind direction, but the longest cloud edges appear to be rising from left to right, which would be consistent with a northwesterly wind in the wake of a convective storm.
+It was certainly windy at ground level, and this would have helped to keep all the insects down - especially the weakly flying mosquitoes that Tom mentioned.

 My presentation includes an image of the rear flank of an actual supercell.
 The diagnosis of that image is included in the accompanying graphic.